spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsJs/1.0/README.md

 This JavaScript API is designed to provide experts outside GIS domain an easy-to-use spatial computing library over the Web.

 **Note**: This version of implementation is built on top of `ArcGIS JavaScript API 3.x`.
 It may be not compatible with ArcGIS JavaScript API 4.x.
+Please refer to [version 2.0](../2.0/) for more information.

 Contents
 ----------------------